Litter (vehicle): In Europe

 Chairmen moved at a good clip.
 In Bath they had the right-of-way: pedestrians hearing "By your leave" behind them knew to flatten themselves against walls or railings as the chairmen hustled through.
 There were often disastrous accidents, upset chairs, and broken glass-paned windows.

-The end of a tradition

 In Great Britain, in the early 19th century, the public sedan chair began to fall out of use, perhaps because streets were better paved or perhaps because of the rise of the more comfortable, companionable and affordable hackney carriage.
 In Glasgow, the decline of the sedan chair is illustrated by licensing records which show twenty-seven sedan chairs in 1800, eighteen in 1817, and ten in 1828.
 During that same period the number of registered hackney carriages in Glasgow rose to one hundred and fifty.

 In the Americas

 The wealthy are recorded to have used sedan chairs in the cities of colonial America and the early period of the United States.
 In 1787, Benjamin Franklin, at the time 81 years old, gouty, and in generally declining health, is noted to have travelled to meetings of the United States Constitutional Convention in a sedan chair carried by four prisoners.